forestdb/forestdb.org/models/bayesian-data-analysis.md

 A standard method would be to optimize the fit (e.g. correlation) of data to model predictions, by adjusting the `bias-weight` parameter.
 Another (more Bayesian) way to approach this is to say we (as scientists) have uncertainty about the true value of `bias-weight`, but we believe the data is the result of participants behaving according  to `biascoin-model` with some parameter value (This is our psychological theory).
 This naturally leads to a generative model based on sampling `bias-weight` and then using `biascoin-model` to predict the distribution from which responses are sampled; conditioning on the data then lets us form our (scientific) beliefs about the parameter after seeing the data.

-Here is a sketch of this model:
+Here is a sketch of this model (it doesn't run efficiently---we'll fix that shortly):

 ~~~
 ;;;fold: